wp_delete_post() │ WP 1.0.0

 More notes

-before deleting the post.
-Does not apply to the attachment
+Uses action hook delete_post before deleting the post.
+Does not apply to the attachment post type.

-after the post has been deleted, but before the object cache has been cleared.
-Does not apply to the attachment
+Uses action hook deleted_post after the post has been deleted, but before the object cache has been cleared.
+Does not apply to the attachmentpost type.

-Give all control to wp_delete_attachment() if the post type is attachment
+Give all control to wp_delete_attachment() if the post type is attachment.

 Does not remove attachments (images) associated with the post you want to delete.